dmnrcht/BikeTracks/doc/report.md

 ### Backend

 The backend is a REST API which serves tracks over HTTPS.
 It uses the Django REST Framework to process HTTP requests and a PostgreSQL database to store and query the tracks using spatial information.
-The extension postGIS is used to help operating geographical data like parsing .gpx files or computing the centroid of a track.
+The extension PostGIS is used to help operating geographical data like computing the centroid of a track.

 Creating a specific backend was necessary as we couldn't find a suitless API doing the job for us.
 However, we found one named TrailForks which fitted the best our needs.
 The attempts to contact them remained unanswered, that's why we decided to create our own.